 In order to stimulate economic activity, each RSC considers and approves projects that fit into the strategic priorities of their area or, if no formal strategic priorities have been developed, projects that clearly fall into the range of initiatives that likely will be included.
 The types of projects vary to some extent by the chosen strategic direction of each RSC.
-In each RSC except Haida Gwaii/Queen Charlotte Island the highest concentration of project approvals relate to the enhancement of tourism opportunities, with an emphasis on eco and cultural tourism.
-Examples are the construction or renovation of First Nations Big Houses, support for tourism associations on the Central Coast, Northern Vancouver Island and the Queen Charlotte Islands/Haida Gwaii, assistance to the Nisga'a in Gingolx for their cultural longhouse and carving shed, assistance to the Haida in the construction of a cultural center, assistance to the Kwakiutl in a resort upgrade, assistance to the Bella Coola Valley

-Museum to help make it an even better attraction, funding for self directed walking tours in Campbell River and the Comox Valley, and bear watching operations in Phillips Arm for the Kwiakah First Nation , and in the Chuckwalla Nature Sanctuary for the Oweekeno First Nation.
-In aggregate, 47.3% of CST funding has gone to assist tourism related projects.
+In each RSC except Haida Gwaii/Queen Charlotte Islands the highest concentration of project approvals relate to the enhancement of tourism opportunities, with an emphasis on eco and cultural tourism.
+Examples are the construction or renovation of First Nations Big Houses, support for tourism associations on the Central Coast, Northern Vancouver Island and the Queen Charlotte Islands/Haida Gwaii, assistance to the Nisga'a in Gingolx for their cultural longhouse and carving shed, assistance to the Haida in the construction of a cultural center and a totem pole carving project, assistance to the Kwakiutl in a resort upgrade, assistance to the Bella Coola Valley Museum to help make it an even better attraction, funding for self directed walking tours in Campbell River and the Comox Valley, and bear watching operations in Phillips Arm for the Kwiakah First Nation, and in the Chuckwalla Nature Sanctuary for the Oweekeno First Nation.
+In aggregate, 46.8% of CST funding has gone to assist tourism related projects.

 Infrastructure improvements are another primary focus, and the biggest one in Haida Gwaii/QCI.
 Some are aimed at enhancing tourism, such as creating or improving destination hiking or mountain biking trails, construction of RV and campground facilities, construction of an all season all weather boat ramp, and improving cruise ship terminals, docks and harbours.
 Other projects enhance industrial or commercial opportunities, such as industrial park in Port Alice or assistance in creating an Economic Development Zone on Quinsam Indian Reserve 12 in Campbell River.
 The Central Coast RSC voted to contribute \$302,500 towards a project that provides Broadband Internet to the communities on the Central Coast, and the Mount Waddington and Comox Strathcona RSCs have also approved funding to assist in the installation of Broadband Internet in seven Northern Vancouver Island communities.
-In aggregate, 24.4% of CST funding has gone to assist infrastructure related projects.
+In aggregate, 26.2% of CST funding has gone to assist infrastructure related projects.

 A third focus is shellfish aquaculture and processing.
 The Comox Strathcona and Mount Waddington Regional Steering Committees jointly elected to help fund a Shellfish Industry Investment Attraction Initiative promoted by the Vancouver Island Economic Developers Association (VIEDA).
-They recently expanded funding to assist in attracting investment for shellfish processing.
+This was expanded to assist in attracting investment for shellfish processing.
 The Central Coast, North Coast and Queen Charlotte Islands/ Haida Gwaii RSCs jointly agreed to support a combined North Coast - Skeena First Nations Stewardship Society and Turning Points Initiative Society application for assistance in developing a coast wide shellfish aquaculture initiative.
-The Central Coast RSC has also provided support to the Heiltsuk Nation Shellfish Co-operative.
-In aggregate, 18.4% of CST funding has gone to assist aquaculture and processing related projects.
+The Central Coast RSC has also provided support to the Heiltsuk Nation Shellfish Co-operative, and the North Coast RSC has provided funding to assist in performing Biotoxin studies.
+In aggregate, 17.1% of CST funding has gone to assist aquaculture and processing related projects.